alielmala/c-calculator/README.md

 # c++calculator
 is simple calcultor that involves these operations:
-Scientific operators have to involve
+Scientific operators have to involve:
 1- Simple operators: (+, -, *, /)
 2- Power functions: (power, square root, factorial)
 3- Exponential and logarithmic functions: (exp, log, log10, log2)